collocations.org

 The soloists were ably supported by the University Singers.

-VERB + SUPPORT
+VERB + support

-agree to, be pledged to, pledge to, promise to
+agree to, pledge to, promise to

 He promised to support me at the meeting.

-be prepared to, be willing to | fail to, refuse to
+be prepared to, be willing to

 in